wp-plugins/ose-firewall/readme.txt

 * Report security threats to defined owner or security analysts

 The plugin currently supports English and Germany language.
-You can contribute by translating OSE Firewall Security <a href = "https://www.protect-website.com/how-to-translate-ose-firewall/">here</a>.
+You can contribute by translating Centrora Security™ <a href = "https://www.protect-website.com/how-to-translate-ose-firewall/">here</a>.

 = System Requirements =
 * PHP 5.1.0 or above